microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/Overview.md

 # Microsoft Performance Toolkit SDK

-The Microsoft Performance Toolkit SDK was built to empower users to analyze any arbitrary data source (e.g. .etl, .txt, lttng, etc).
+The Microsoft Performance Toolkit SDK was built to empower users to analyze any arbitrary data source (e.g. .etl, .ctf, etc).
 Using the SDK, any data source (including large files) can be quickly processed to generate custom graphs and tables.
 Below is a brief overview of the structure of the SDK.